ctavolazzi/treasuretavernhq-web/work_efforts/active/devlog.md

 ### Results
 - Successfully fixed the text wrapping issue for the welcome section heading
 - The heading now displays as a single line on desktop screens
-- On mobile screens, the heading breaks cleanly after "The Door"
+- On mobile screens, the heading breaks cleanly after "The"
 - The solution is responsive and provides a consistent visual appearance across all screen sizes
 - The implementation uses minimal code and maintains the existing styling